cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 ### Send a notice

-Let's look at how a Cartesi dApp has its Advance request **calculating and returning the first 5 multiples of a given number**.
+Let's examine how a Cartesi dApp has its Advance request **calculating and returning the first five multiples of a given number**.

 We will send the output to the rollup server as a notice.